AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 **Clip Space**

-At the end of each vertex shader run, OpenGL
+At the end of each vertex shader run, OpenGL expects the coordinates to be within a specific range and any coordinate that falls outside this ranged is clipped